Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 • Local vasoconstriction and systemic vasodilation form inflammatory and vasoactive mediators.

-• A fluid shift from intravascular to interstitial spaces due to Increased vascular permeability from disrupted capillaries.
+• A fluid shift from intravascular to interstitial spaces due to increased vascular permeability from disrupted capillaries.

 This pathophysiological response is compounded by a reduced cardiac output and increased systemic vascular resistance.
 It is also influenced by burn depth and total body surface area.